teodor-golisharski/MyFitnessPal/README.md

 * **string:** For manipulating and processing text-based data.
 * **vector:** To store and manage dynamic collections of data.
 * **fstream:** To read from and write to local files for data persistence.

+## Goals:
+This project aims to provide a real-world problem-solving experience while reinforcing essential programming skills.
+The focus is on simplicity, efficiency, and building a solid foundation for future development in more complex environments.